 4. Quantity instead of Quality

-But, even more, content is the last thing your customer’s need.
+But, even more, content is the last thing your customers need.
 There is too much of it as it is.
-Instead, they are probably more interested in content which addresses their pain points and provides them with useful tips they can actually apply.
+Instead, they are probably more interested in content that addresses their pain points and provides them with useful tips they can actually apply.

 5. Fake User Reviews